Solar wind parameters and aurora

 Strength of the magnetic field

 The least influential but still essential parameter is the strength of the magnetic field.
-The stronger it is, the more effectively the energy is transferred from the solar wind into the magnetosphere.
-Which again increases your chances of seeing the aurora.
+The stronger it is, the more effectively energy is transferred from the solar wind into the magnetosphere, again increasing your chances of seeing the aurora.

 What values are considered good